SaraM92/Intro-to-QC/README.md

 # Intro-to-QC
-This repo is for the WWCode Python webinar on QC
+This repo is for a webinar on QC